-- hold a high school degree or equivalent - possess an associate of arts degree from an accredited college or university and have earned at least 60 transferable college-level credits with a minimum cumulative grade point average of 3.0 (on a 4.0 scale) - be in a supervisory position or at an executive level in their organization - be endorsed by their chief, CEO, or their designee - meet entrance criteria established by the University - submit an application, essay, resume, letter of endorsement, and official transcripts from all accredited post-secondary institutions attended.
-Academic records from non-U.S. institutions must be evaluated by an authorized credential evaluation agency.
+- Hold a high school degree or equivalent. - Possess an associate of arts degree from a regionally or nationally accredited college or university and have earned at least 60 transferable college-level credits with a minimum cumulative grade point average of 3.0 (on a 4.0 scale). - Be endorsed by their chief, CEO, or their designee. - Meet entrance criteria established by the University. - Submit an application; essay; resume; two letters of recommendation, one of which must be a letter of endorsement from the applicant's CEO or chief (or their designee); and official transcripts from all accredited post-secondary institutions attended.\ (Academic records from non-U.S. institutions must be evaluated by an authorized credential evaluation agency.)